api-platform/docs/core/serialization.md

 Refer to the [operations](operations.md) documentation to learn more.

-### Embedding Relations
+## Embedding Relations

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/screencast/api-platform/relations?cid=apip"><img src="../distribution/images/symfonycasts-player.png" alt="Relations screencast"><br>Watch the Relations screencast</a></p>

 By default, the serializer provided with API Platform represents relations between objects using [dereferenceable IRIs](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
 They allow you to retrieve details for related objects by issuing extra HTTP requests.
+However, for performance reasons, it is sometimes preferable to avoid forcing the client to issue extra HTTP requests.

+### Normalization
-In the following JSON document, the relation from a book to an author is represented by an URI:
+In the following JSON document, the relation from a book to an author is by default represented by an URI:

 ```json
 {